PieroVicenti/PieroVicenti/README.md

 <p>Self-taught full-stack developer with a passion for new technologies, problem solving and foreign languages 🇬🇧 🇫🇷 🇷🇺 🇪🇸
 <br>
  Back in 2018 I decided to move to Manchester (UK).
- I have worked in hospitality & administration until I decided to study software development and finally making my passion for IT an everyday challange.</p>
+ I have worked in hospitality & administration until I decided to study software & web development and finally making my passion for IT an everyday challange.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=PieroVicenti&label=Profile%20views&color=0e75b6&style=flat" alt="pierovicenti" /> </p>